dontmindme250/Discord-bot/README.md

 - `!gameinfo`: Display more information about the available games.

 # Note
-Vumacc wrote all of this
+Vumacc wrote all of this, because dontmindme was too lazy to do it himself.